GuidesCustomer research

 How to run a results-driven journey mapping workshop

-Imagine a potential customer navigating your website.
+Imagine a potential navigating your website.
 They're intrigued but overwhelmed by the multitude of options.
 They leave without making a purchase, leaving you with a question—what could’ve been done differently?
 This is where a customer journey mapping workshop comes in.
 It helps enhance understanding and improve customer experience (CX) by visualizing and analyzing the steps customers take when interacting with your brand.

 By bringing your team together to map out customers' steps, these workshops highlight the moments that matter most—such as first impressions, key decision points, and the factors influencing purchase decisions—while uncovering opportunities to improve the overall experience.